miracle0930/FlickrGallery/README.md

 ## Application Overview
 - A two screens application aimming at getting yesterday's interestingness photos with Flickr's RESTful API.
-- Used UICollectionView and custom UICollectionViewCell to hold a list of photos with photos' static image and their title.
+- Used UICollectionView and custom UICollectionViewCell to hold photos with static image and title.
 - Used UIView to design the detail screen.
 Users can get photo's description, taken date and authors' name.
 - Users can use this application under both portrait and landscape mode.